Maxime Crépeau: Senior team

 Crépeau received his first call up to the Canadian senior team in January 2014, as part of a training camp under coach Benito Floro.
 He made his debut against the United States on February 2, 2016.
 In June 2017 Crépeau was called up to the senior team for the 2017 CONCACAF Gold Cup.
 He made one appearance at the tournament, replacing an injured Milan Borjan in Canada's tournament opener against French Guiana.
 Crépeau was named to the squad for the 2019 CONCACAF Gold Cup in May 2019, and the 2021 CONCACAF Gold Cup in July 2021.
-In the 2021 Gold Cup, regular Canada starter Borjan was not called up, leaving Crépau as the first choice keeper for the tournament.
+In the 2021 Gold Cup, regular Canada starter Borjan was not called up, leaving Crépeau as the first choice keeper for the tournament.
 He played all of Canada's matches as the team advanced all the way to the semifinals before bowing out against Mexico.
 It was Canada's best performance at the Gold Cup since 2007.

-Crépeau was a regular call-up during the final round of qualification for the 2022 FIFA World Cup, and featured in the October 2021 window against Mexico, Jamaica and Panama.
+Crépeau was a regular call-up during the final round of qualification for the 2022 FIFA World Cup, and featured in the October 2021 window against Mexico, Jamaica, and Panama.
 In November 2022, he suffered a broken lower leg during the MLS Cup Final, ruling him out of the World Cup squad.

 In June 2024, Crépeau was named to Canada's squad for the 2024 Copa América.
+In July 2025, he was named to the squad for the 2025 CONCACAF Gold Cup.

+In May 2026, Crépeau was called up to Canada's 26-man squad for the 2026 FIFA World Cup.
+On June 4, Canada head coach Jesse Marsch announced during a press conference in Montreal that Crépeau would be the starting goalkeeper for Canada during the tournament.
+On June 18, during their second group stage match, Canada defeated Qatar 6–0 to secure their first ever World Cup win and clean sheet, with Crépeau not facing a shot on target the entire match.
+In the following group match on June 24, Canada lost to Switzerland 2–1, but advanced to the knockout stages for the first time in their history in the tournament as runners-up behind Switzerland.
+On July 4, Canada lost 3–0 to Morocco in the round of 16 and were eliminated from the tournament.